-The PointsBet Sportsbook bonus offers users a two-part welcome package worth up to $2,000.
-It’s one of the biggest betting bonuses on the market.
+The PointsBet Sportsbook bonus offers users a five-part welcome package worth up to $250.
+It’s one of the best betting bonuses on the market.
 Below, BettingBonuses will explain how it works and what bettors need to know before they get started.

 PointsBet Sportsbook is one of the few true innovators in the online sports betting industry, thanks in part to its unique spread betting format it calls PointsBetting.